Pedr0Rocha/1-billion-row-challenge/readme.md

 drastically reduce the number of `read` calls.
 Assuming that we have an avg. of 16 bytes per row, setting the buffer size to `16 * 1024 * 1024` should be enough to read ~1M rows at once.

 However, this improvement introduced a new issue.
-Incomplete rows for each chunk read, refered as "leftover" from now on.
+Incomplete rows for each chunk read or "leftover".

 Since we are not reading each line anymore, we don't know where our buffer will end up at when reading the main file.
 So the following situation happens very often: